mtuquero/mtuquero.github.io/essays/AI Reflection.md

 date: 2025-12-15
 published: true
 labels:
+  - Software Engineering
   - Copilot
   - ChatGpt
 ---

+## Introduction

+In the field of software engineering, artificial intelligence has changed the way software is designed, developed, and maintained.
+AI tools can help improve productivity by assisting with coding, finding bugs, and speeding up development.
+In my ICS 314 class, I used AI as a tool to help me better understand concepts and complete assignments more efficiently.
+However, as we use AI, it is important that we still put in the effort ourselves so that AI is not just thinking for us.

 ## Experience WODs
 I found it unnecessary to use AI for the experience WODs.
 I relied more on the solution videos, which guided me step-by-step, and I would simply redo the WOD until I finished it in a faster time frame.